Actindo-AG/Documentation/EDI/Operation/01_ManageDefinitions.md

 #### Prerequisites

-- At least one definition setting has been activated, see [Activate definition settings](#activate-definition).
+- At least one definition setting has been activated, see [Activate definition](#activate-definition).
 - You no longer want to send messages of this type to your business partner.

 #### Procedure